kaittiyost/njs-reporter/README.md

     <div id="allgraph"></div>
 </center>
 ```
-You can add any html code inside the <center> tag.
+You can add any html code inside the center tag.

+### be careful !!
+- You need an element id="allgraph" to display the graph from grafana.

+After adjusting to satisfaction Open your web browser and go to http:localhost:3001/

 After you've customized it to your satisfaction.
 Just press Ctrl+p to easily save it as a pdf file.